New Zealand: Government and politics

 New Zealand is a constitutional monarchy with a parliamentary democracy, although its constitution is not codified.
-Charles III is the king of New Zealand and thus the head of state.
+Charles III is the King of New Zealand and thus the head of state.
 The king is represented by the governor-general, whom he appoints on the advice of the prime minister.
-The governor-general can exercise the Crown's prerogative powers, such as reviewing cases of injustice and making appointments of ministers, ambassadors, and other key public officials, and in rare situations, the reserve powers (e.g. the power to dissolve parliament or refuse the royal assent of a bill into law).
-The powers of the monarch and the governor-general are limited by constitutional constraints, and they cannot normally be exercised without the advice of ministers.
+The governor-general can exercise the Crown's prerogative powers, such as reviewing cases of injustice and making appointments of ministers, ambassadors, and other key public officials, and in rare situations, the reserve powers (e.g. the power to dissolve Parliament or refuse the royal assent of a bill into law).
+The powers of the monarch and the governor-general are limited by constitutional constraints and cannot normally be exercised without the advice of ministers.

 The New Zealand Parliament holds legislative power and consists of the king and the House of Representatives.
 It also included an upper house, the Legislative Council, until this was abolished in 1950.
 The supremacy of parliament over the Crown and other government institutions was established in England by the Bill of Rights 1689 and has been ratified as law in New Zealand.
 The House of Representatives is democratically elected, and a government is formed from the party or coalition with the majority of seats.
 If no majority is formed, a minority government can be formed if support from other parties during confidence and supply votes is assured.
 The governor-general appoints ministers under advice from the prime minister, who is by convention the parliamentary leader of the governing party or coalition.
 Cabinet, formed by ministers and led by the prime minister, is the highest policy-making body in government and responsible for deciding significant government actions.
 Members of Cabinet make major decisions collectively and are therefore collectively responsible for the consequences of these decisions.
+The 42nd and current prime minister, since 27 November 2023, is Christopher Luxon.